Bowhay Institute for Legislative Leadership Development

 BILLD will help you better understand key public policies.
 By focusing on the most important issues facing states today, scholars top Midwestern institutions and outside experts will help you analyze policies and programs, evaluate the information that you receive, and communicate effectively with constituents and colleagues.

 BILLD will give you the opportunity to network with the best and brightest emerging leaders in the Midwest.
 As a BILLD fellow, you will be working with some of the most promising new legislators from across the region.
 Throughout the five-day program, you will be sharing your knowledge with fellow legislators and learning from their experiences.

 The BILLD Steering Committee oversees the Bowhay Institute for Legislative Leadership Development, which provides training to new legislators from the Midwestern Legislative Conference’s 11 member states (Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Nebraska, North Dakota, Ohio, South Dakota and Wisconsin) and the Canadian provinces of Alberta, Manitoba, Ontario and Saskatchewan

 In addition to setting application and selection guidelines, the Steering Committee awards the annual BILLD Fellowships, provides guidance on fundraising initiatives and oversees development of the BILLD curriculum.

-If you are interested in becoming a partner with CSG Midwest to help provide leadership training to new state legislators in the region, please contact Laura A. Tomaka (630.925.1922).
+If you are interested in becoming a partner with CSG Midwest to help provide leadership training to new state legislators in the region, please contact CSG Midwest director Laura Tomaka (630.925.1922).